 “I don’t know what I want.
 I just want to be liked…I want to try out what everyone else is talking about and say they’re doing.”

-She said too that she has been pushed into performing sexual acts that she regretted afterwards.
+She said too that she has been pushed into performing sexual acts that she had regretted afterwards.
 She doesn’t want to be shamed as a slut.
+Many girls think it’s “impolite” to stop a boy after they have started to ‘get up close and personal’.
+Women of all ages need to learn how to be assertive and establish clear boundaries about what they are comfortable doing.

 Boys on the other hand have this powerful sexual energy that they want to test drive with a partner.
 They also want to be seen as real men in the eyes of other males.
 They can be very determined and single-minded about achieving those goals.
 Loyalty to the male group is usually much stronger than the desire to pair bond or couple up with a girl.
 They are just learning to control that new sexual force in their bodies too.
-They are also prone to making errors of judgement.
+They are also prone to making serious errors of judgement about what a partner is really consenting to.

 So while the bodies may be exchanging strong, unconscious, sexual signals, it doesn’t mean the mind of each person is ready to engage with sex to the same extent as the other.
 Nor is it always the male who is the dominant force, many females take the lead in initiating sexual behaviour.
 This is where the delicate issues of consent, attempted rape and rape crop up.